fivdi/pigpio/doc/gpio.md

 they are switched off.
 Returns this.

 #### pwmWrite(dutyCycle)
-- dutyCycle - an unsigned integer >= 0 (off) and <= range (fully on).
-Range defaults to 255.
+- dutyCycle - an unsigned integer >= 0 (off) and <= range (fully on). range defaults to 255.

 Starts PWM on the GPIO.
 Returns this.

+Uses DMA to control and schedule the pulse lengths and duty cycles. pwmRange can be used to change the default range of 255.

 #### hardwarePwmWrite(frequency, dutyCycle)
 - frequency - an unsigned integer >= 0 and <= 125000000
 - dutyCycle - an unsigned integer >= 0 (off) and <= 1000000 (fully on).

 Starts hardware PWM on the GPIO at the specified frequency and dutycycle.
 Frequencies above 30MHz are unlikely to work.
+Returns this.

 All models of the Raspberry Pi support hardware PWM on GPIO18.